-Though I should note, the 60 frames target is designed for the main single-player and online modes, while the Krypt will run at 30 to 40 frames.
-In short, one on one fights are smooth, the Krypt is less smooth but more than playable.
+However I should note, the 60 frames target is designed for the main single-player and online modes, while the Krypt will run at 30 to 40 frames.
+In short, one-on-one fights are smooth, the Krypt is less smooth but more than playable.

 What impressed me most is despite how crisp Mortal Kombat 11 looks on the Steam Deck, it’s not a massive battery guzzler.
 At 14.9 watts, Mortal Kombat 11 isn’t using up battery at a rate that I’d consider excessive.